influxdata/docs-v2/content/kapacitor/v1.6/working/flux/_index.md

 - **task-run-influxdb**: Name of the [InfluxDB configuration in your `kapacitor.conf`](/kapacitor/v1.6/administration/configuration/#influxdb) to use to store Flux task data.
   _To disable Flux task logging, set to `"none"`._
 - **task-run-bucket**: InfluxDB bucket to store Flux task data and logs in.
-  Use the `"db-name"` naming convention.
-  By default, the bucket/database name is `kapacitor_fluxtask_logs`.
+By default, data is written to the `kapacitor_fluxtask_logs` database.
+To specify another database to write task log data to, use the `"db-name"` naming convention (including the retention policy `"db-name/rp"` is not supported).
+If the specified database does not already exist in InfluxDB, Kapacitor attempts to create the database.
+If authentication is turned on, permissions to `CREATE DATABASE` are required.
+For more information, see [Authentication and authorization in InfluxDB](/influxdb/v1.8/administration/authentication_and_authorization/).
+  # to create it with `CREATE DATABASE`
 - Provide one of the following:
     - **task-run-org**: _Leave as an empty string (`""`)_
     - **task-run-orgid**: _Leave as an empty string (`""`)_